-Mission Accomplished: BELANCIEGE, is a lecture performance written and co-produced together with Giorgi Gago Gagoshidze and Hito Steyerl.
+Mission Accomplished: BELANCIEGE is a lecture-based 3 channel video installation written and produced together with Giorgi Gago Gagoshidze and Hito Steyerl.

 Installation view: In The Clouds Is Where We Want To Be